smithy-lang/smithy-rs/design/src/rfcs/rfc0012_independent_crate_versioning.md

 into general availability.

 This strategy will be implemented in two phases:
-1. __Unsynchronized Dev Preview__: The SDK will break with its current version strategy of maintaining consistent `major.minor` version numbers.
+1. __Dev Preview__: The SDK will break with its current version strategy of maintaining consistent `major.minor` version numbers.
 2. __Stability and 1.x__: This phase begins when the SDK becomes generally available.
 The major version will be bumped to 1, and backwards breaking changes will no longer be allowed